wgqhandsome/Image_Processing_100_Questions/Question_31_40/README.md

 ## Q.32.
 Fourier Transform

+### Detail:

-Implement two-dimensional Discrete Fourier Transform (DFT) and display the power spectrum of the frequency of *imori.jpg* grayscale.
+	1. Implement two-dimensional Discrete Fourier Transform (DFT) and display the power spectrum of the frequency of *imori.jpg* grayscale.

-Then restore the image with two-dimensional Inverse Discrete Fourier transform (IDFT).
+ 	2. Then restore the image with two-dimensional Inverse Discrete Fourier transform (IDFT).

 The two-dimensional Discrete Fourier transform (DFT) is a processing method for Fourier transform of an image.

-Usuaslly the  Fourier transform is a calculation process for obtaining a frequency component of a one-dimensional object with continuous value such as an analog signal or voice.
+Usually the  Fourier transform is a calculation process for obtaining a frequency component of a one-dimensional object with continuous value such as an analog signal or voice.

 The two-dimensional Discrete Fourier transform (DFT) is calculated by the following equation.